 Costs in Apprehended Violence Order cases.

-If the chamber service thinks that you do not have grounds for an AVO, they may refuse your application.
-If you still want to go ahead, the chamber service will help you to make an application to the magistrate.
+If the registrar thinks that you do not have grounds for an AVO, they may refuse your application.
+If you still want to go ahead, the registrar will help you to make an application to the magistrate.
 The magistrate may accept your application and your application will go ahead.
 The magistrate may also refuse the application.
 If your application is refused, you should get legal advice.

 If you don't know whether you should make an application for an AVO, you should get